-These are also completely normal positions for a greyhound to lay in, so don’t be alarmed or assume there’s something wrong if they change positions regularly.
+These are also completely normal positions for a greyhound to lay in, so don’t be alarmed or assume something is wrong if they change positions regularly.

 Why Do Greyhounds Need To Sleep So Much?

-This means that they need to sleep for a long time to recover their muscles after running and to conserve energy for their next burst of speed.
+This means they need to sleep for a long time to recover their muscles after running and conserve energy for their next burst of speed.

 Anxiety Or Stress

-Greyhounds also suffer from stress and anxiety, especially in new environments or when being left alone.
+Greyhounds also suffer from stress and anxiety, especially in new environments or when left alone.